-Point of contact for video and photography internships: Photo Editor Joeff Davis, firstname.lastname@example.org.
+Point of contact for photography internships: Photo Editor Joeff Davis, firstname.lastname@example.org.

 Design: The design intern will work with the Creative Director and designer to help produce pages on deadline each week.
 Work can vary from simple half pages inside the book to section openers.
 There is also the potential to work in Advertising and Marketing design as well as produce pieces for the website.
 Candidates must know Adobe InDesign, Photoshop and Illustrator, and have a strong eye for typography and color.
 They must be available at least two days a week, preferably Friday, Monday or Tuesday.